ryancooper/course-info/lab4.md

 but they are not intended to be comprehensive or to establish correctness.

-You will need to add these new files to your release.
-The easiest way to do this is to change to your project directory (probably called simple-db-hw) and pull from the master GitHub repository:
+You will need to add these new files to your release and set up your lab4 branch.
+The easiest way to do this is to change to your project directory (probably called simple-db-hw), set up the branch, and pull from the master GitHub repository:

 ```
 $ cd simple-db-hw
+$ git checkout -b lab4
 $ git pull upstream master
 ```